SMUSADDIQH/Assignmnet-DevOps/README.md

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------
 #Setup a workflow which would [deploy the given ECR image](https://docs.github.com/en/actions/deployment/deploying-to-your-cloud-provider/deploying-to-amazon-elastic-container-service) to ECS on EC2 instance or Fargate.

-1. Create a workflow to deploy Assignmnet-DevOps/.github/workflow/ECS.yaml
+1. Create a workflow to deploy:
+   Assignmnet-DevOps/.github/workflow/ECS.yaml